ahonore42/js_fundamentals/README.md

 </div>

 ## Welcome to JavaScript!
-### Prerequisites: working with a terminal command line, a text editor of your choice.
+### Prerequisites: working with a terminal command line + a text editor of your choice.

 This lesson was created with the intention of taking you from a complete beginner in JS to having a strong fundamental skillset.
 It provides examples for many of the inbuilt methods in JavaScript as well as proper use cases.
+With that being said, the lesson is lengthy, so take it in sections.
+Each section in `lesson.js` has been denoted with a comment, like this: <br /> `// SECTION TITLE ///////////////////////////////////////////////`.

 ### To start working with this lesson
   * `fork` this repository